justinfocus12/TEAMS_L96/README.md

 This repository contains python modules and scripts to run the experiments in the preprint ``Bringing statistics to storylines: rare event sampling for sudden, transient extreme events'' by Justin Finkel and Paul A. O'Gorman.

 Below we give a brief set of instructions for running the code to produce the results from the paper, followed by a longer (but still cursory) overview of the code organization with indications of how to extend it for other dynamical systems.
+In the likely scenario of problems, please don't hesitate to contact me at ju26596 (at) mit.edu.
+I'm happy to help troubleshoot.

 # How to run the code